Program Policies

 How do I submit a grievance to the State Council of Higher Education for Virginia?

 Attempt to resolve the concern with school staff first.
-If unresolved, file a written complaint using the contact information above or via schev.edu.
+If unresolved, submit a written complaint using the contact information provided or through schev.edu.